-Preheat the oven to 375°F. Cut butter into a few pats and place in a 9×13 baking dish then pop the dish into the oven to warm until the butter melts.
+Preheat the oven to 375°F. Cut butter into a few pats and place in a 9×13 baking dish then pop the dish into the oven to warm until the butter melts, about 5 minutes.
 Set aside.

-Peel the peaches then halve them, remove pit, slice into roughly 1/4 inch pieces, and transfer to a large skillet.
+Peel the peaches then halve them, remove the pit, slice into roughly ¼-inch-thick pieces, and transfer to a large skillet.

 Sprinkle brown and granulated sugar over the peaches and mix then place on medium heat while stirring occasionally.
 You'll cook the peaches for just a few minutes until the sugars dissolve.
 Remove from heat and set aside.